 - This chart shows the total number of not-at-fault minor claims reported to date by accident quarter - Not at-fault minor claim numbers include claims assessed as 'minor', and fault status determined as 'not at-fault'.
 In addition, minor claims with fault status 'yet to be determined' are included in this chart, as a large proportion have historically been determined as not at-fault claims.
-Any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault minor, and also included in the chart above - The minor injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last quarter are yet to receive a minor injury assessment - For the second, third and fourth accident years, expected ultimate claims are lower than claims reported to date.
-This is driven by the expectation current not at-fault minor claims to transition to not-at-fault non-minor following the completion of dispute processes - The observed drop in expected ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure; 2020Q2 was more heavily impacted, as a result the ultimate projected for these accident quarters are lower than prior accident periods - The significant reduction in 2021Q3 ultimate claims is similarly attributed to reduced exposure during the most recent lockdown.
-Ultimate claims for accident quarters 2021Q4 to 2022Q2 are expected to increase compared to accident quarter 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021 - Ultimate claims for accident quarters 2022Q2 and 2022Q3 are expected to return towards pre-COVID-19 lockdown levels.
+Any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault minor, and also included in the chart above - For the first and second accident years, we expect some current not at-fault minor claims to transition to not-at-fault non-minor following the completion of dispute processes - The minor injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last quarter are yet to receive a minor injury assessment - The observed drop in expected ultimate claims in 2020Q1 and 2020Q2 is due to a reduction in exposure; 2020Q2 was more heavily impacted, as a result the ultimate projected for these accident quarters are lower than prior accident periods - The significant reduction in 2021Q3 ultimate claims is similarly attributed to reduced exposure during the most recent lockdown.
+Ultimate claims for accident quarters 2021Q4 2022Q2 are expected to increase compared to accident quarter 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021.

-Claim numbers Not at-fault non-minor claims - accident quarter basis
+Not at-fault non-minor claims - accident quarter basis

-1st accident Reported to date 3,933
+1st accident Reported to date 3,920

-year (13 months) Expected ultimate 3,943
+year (13 months) Expected ultimate 3,924

-2nd accident Reported to date 3,761
+2nd accident Reported to date 3,729

-year Expected ultimate 3,827
+year Expected ultimate 3,768

-3rd accident Reported to date 3,180
+3rd accident Reported to date 3,128

-year Expected ultimate 3,316
+year Expected ultimate 3,245

-4th accident Reported to date 2,700
+4th accident Reported to date 2,648

-year Expected ultimate 2,956
+year Expected ultimate 2,901

-5th accident Reported to date 1,525
+5th accident Reported to date 795

-year Expected ultimate 3,389
+year Expected ultimate 3,379

-- > This chart shows the total number of not at-fault non-minor claims reported to date by accident quarter - Not at-fault non-minor claim numbers include claims assessed as non-minor with fault status determined as 'not at fault' or 'yet to be determined' as a large proportion have historically been assessed as not at-fault claims - Accident years 2020 to 2022 are expected to develop upwards from current levels.
+- ▶ This chart shows the total number of not at-fault non-minor claims reported to date by accident quarter - Not at-fault non-minor claim numbers include claims assessed as non-minor with fault status determined as 'not at fault' or 'yet to be determined' as a large proportion have historically been assessed as not at-fault claims - Accident years 2020 to 2022 are expected to develop upwards from current levels.
 This is due to the lodgement of incurred but not reported claims, and for not at-fault minor injury claims which are 'overturned' to not at-fault non-minor claims following the completion of insurer internal review and external dispute processes - The minor injury assessment can take up to 3 months following claim lodgement to be completed, therefore a material number of claims incurred in the last two quarters are still awaiting a minor injury assessment.
-The latest expected ultimate numbers allow for a reduction in the minor injury overturn rate assumption following a lower than expected emergence of overturns - > The observed drop in expected ultimate claims in 2020Q2 is due to reduction in exposure as a result of the NSW COVID-19 lockdown - The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown, which was more severe compared to the previous lockdown.
-Ultimate claims for accident quarters 2021Q4 to 2022Q3 are expected to increase compared to accident quarter 2021Q3 due to an increase in exposure.
+The latest expected ultimate numbers allow for a reduction in the minor injury overturn rate assumption following a lower than expected emergence of overturns - The observed drop in expected ultimate claims in 2020Q2 is due to reduction in exposure as a result of the NSW COVID-19 lockdown - The significant reduction in 2021Q3 ultimate claims is attributed to reduced exposure during the most recent lockdown, which was more severe compared to the previous lockdown.
+Ultimate claims for accident quarters 2021Q4 2022Q2 are expected to increase compared to accident quarter 2021Q3 due to an increase in exposure but still at a level that is lower than earlier accident quarters in 2021.

-Claim numbers Non statutory benefit claims - accident quarter basis
+Non statutory benefit claims - accident quarter basis